 However, in cases where the truck driver is an independent contractor, the trucking company might not be held liable for injuries caused by the truck driver.
 This is because independent contractors are not considered typical employees.
 For example, Amazon delivery truck drivers typically work for a local delivery company, not Amazon itself.
 While Amazon would likely not be able to be sued, the contracting trucking company and the driver could still be held liable.

 In other cases, another driver’s negligence may have caused your injuries.
 For example, if another failed to check for traffic before changing lanes, a truck driver might have to swerve to avoid the car illegally changing lanes.
 However, it is possible that the truck driver was also driving negligently.
 For example, if the truck driver was speeding when the other driver changed lanes, both drivers should be sued for damages.

 In rarer cases, another company responsible for loading the truck’s cargo could be held liable if they loaded the cargo negligently and against regulations.
 Cargo must be loaded properly to prevent it from shifting during transport.
 This typically means placing it in direct contact with other cargo and using the appropriate straps to secure it.

 Faulty or badly designed truck parts can also cause trucking accidents.
 If a defective truck system, such as the brakes or steering systems, fails and causes a truck accident, the manufacturer or designer of the part could be to blame for your injuries.
-Our truck accident attorneys can review your case to determine who should be held responsible for your damages.
+Our truck accident lawyers can review your case to determine who should be held responsible for your damages in Athens.

 Damages that You Can Claim for a Truck Accident in Athens, GA